Elizabeth McDermott supervises 18 postgraduate research students. If these students have produced research profiles, these are listed below:

-I am the Lead Applicant (in collaboration with the University of York) of a Department of Health (UK Government) funded study which aims to investigate suicide, self-harm and help-seeking behaviours of 16 to 25 years old young Lesbian, Gay, Bisexual and Trans (LGBT) people.
-This 23-month project commences on 1st February 2014.
+I have recently completed as Chief Investigator (in collaboration with the University of York and Huddersfield) a Department of Health (UK Government) funded study which aimed to investigate suicide, self-harm and help-seeking behaviours of young (16 to 25 years old) Lesbian, Gay, Bisexual and Trans (LGBT) people.
+This was a 29-month project (February 2014 to June 2016).

 PhD supervision projects:

 For the past twenty years I have been working, teaching and researching in the field of public health within the NHS and higher education institutions.
 My research concentrates on mental health inequalities and their social determinants.
 The programme of empirical study I am developing aims to understand why and how social inequality and marginalisation influence mental health and wellbeing, and the policies and interventions required to promote the mental health of disadvantaged population groups.

 My work aims to move the frame of inquiry beyond well-rehearsed psychiatric, individual explanations, instead considering the social, economic and cultural factors which underpin emotional distress.
 Central to my intellectual concerns are the emotions or affects that arise from particular constructions of marginalised and disadvantaged subjectivities and identities within specific social, economic and cultural circumstances.
 My research is interdisciplinary and draws upon sociology, public health, social psychology, queer and feminist theory, and pays attention to the intersections of class, sexuality, gender and age.